 A second bonus is that you’ll enjoy the conference thoroughly knowing that you saved the money purposefully for the event.
 (And you might even have some extra to pick up books and other resources to keep you encouraged after you go home!)

 What about you?
 How do you save purposefully?
-Do you have a budgeting strategy that helps you get to a Hearts at Home conference each year?
+Do you have a budgeting strategy that helps you get to a conference you enjoy going to each year?

 Subscribe to get Jill's latest content by email.